Azure/azure-rest-api-specs/specification/compute/resource-manager/readme.md

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for Compute.
+This is the AutoRest configuration file for Compute

 The compute RP comprises of small services where each service has its own tag.